Black Clover season 1: English

+Part 1

 In North America, Crunchyroll and Funimation released the season in five volumes.
 The first volume was released on August 7, 2018, and the fifth volume was released on July 2, 2019.
 The volumes are available in standard Blu-ray and DVD combination sets, and volumes three and five are also available in limited edition sets.
 In the United Kingdom and Ireland, Sony Pictures UK released the first volume in DVD and Blu-ray combination sets on August 20, 2018; Manga Entertainment is handling subsequent releases.
 In Australasia, Universal Sony released the first part of the series on DVD on August 15, 2018, and Madman Entertainment released the rest of the season, with part two released on April 3, 2019.